-The Board of Directors has provided a process for stockholders to send communications to the Board.
+Our Board of Directors has provided a process for stockholders to send communications to the Board.
 Stockholders who wish to send communications to the Board, or any particular director, should address such communications to the Board of Directors, c/o Alexion Pharmaceuticals, Inc., 352 Knotter Drive, Cheshire, Connecticut 06410, Attention: Thomas I.H.
 Dubin, Esq., Senior Vice President and General Counsel.
-All such communications should include a representation from the submitting stockholder setting forth the stockholder's address and the number of shares of the Company's Common Stock beneficially owned by the stockholder.
+All such communications should include a representation from the submitting stockholder setting forth the stockholder's address and the number of shares of our common stock beneficially owned by the stockholder.

-The General Counsel of the Company will (i) be primarily responsible for monitoring communications from stockholders and (ii) provide copies or summaries of such communications to the Board, or the director to whom such communication is addressed, as the General Counsel considers appropriate.
+Our General Counsel will (i) be primarily responsible for monitoring communications from stockholders and (ii) provide copies or summaries of such communications to the Board, or the director to whom such communication is addressed, as the General Counsel considers appropriate.
 Each stockholder communication will be forwarded if it relates to a substantive matter and includes suggestions or comments that the General Counsel considers to be important for the directors, or director, to know.
-In general, stockholder communications relating to corporate governance and long-term corporate strategy are more likely to be forwarded than stockholder communications relating to personal grievances and matters as to which the Company tends to receive repetitive or duplicative communications.
+In general, stockholder communications relating to corporate governance and long-term corporate strategy are more likely to be forwarded than stockholder communications relating to personal grievances and matters as to which we tend to receive repetitive or duplicative communications.
 The Board will give appropriate attention to written communications on such issues and will respond as appropriate.